 Well, it's not that simple.
-There are other numbers that we need to consider too.
+There are some other statistics we need to consider too.

 Men aren't as emotional as women and don't have many feelings.
 Some people might think that men are less qualified to be babysitters because they aren't as in touch with their emotions.

-In the 1960s and earlier this was definitely a thing.
+In the 1960s and earlier, this was definitely a thing.
 From an early age, boys were taught that men don't cry.
-Men have to hold it together and not show emotion.
+Men had to keep it together and not show emotion.
 Anger was the only acceptable emotion because it somehow showed strength, but definitely not weak emotions like sadness.

 Through the decades since then, this has become less and less of a thing.
-To the point that I'm not sure parents really teach their kids that kind of thing anymore.
+It has now gotten to the point that I'm not sure parents really teach their kids that kind of thing anymore.
 I can't recall the last time I heard someone tell a boy that they had to "be a man" when they were feeling scared or fell off their bike and cried.

 Men are more aggressive and risk-taking.
 Blame it on testosterone, but there is likely some actual truth to this one.
-For example, in many places car insurance companies will charge young men significantly more for coverage than women of the same age.
-Insurance companies have actuarial data to back their claims up.
+For example, in many places, car insurance companies will charge young men significantly more for coverage than women of the same age due to increased risk.
+Insurance companies have actuarial data to back up their claims.

 Men are more likely to get speeding tickets or to engage in full-contact sports.
-But does this really translate over to babysitting?
+But does this really translate over to behaviors while babysitting?

-The kind of guy who dares his friend to climb up on the roof and do a bellyflop into the pool probably has a very different mindset than the type of guy you'd hire to be a babysitter, and he probably wouldn't be interested in doing the job anyway.
+The kind of guy who dares his friend to climb up on the roof and do a belly flop into the pool probably has a very different mindset than the type of guy you'd hire to be a babysitter, and he probably wouldn't be interested in doing the job anyway.

-When it comes to babysitting, guys and girls can be just as responsible.
+When it comes to babysitting, guys can be just as responsible as girls.
 Your male babysitter isn't going to play paintball with your five-year-old while you're gone.

-They just want to follow your rules, do a good job, get paid, and keep their good reputation.
-After all, they might want to use you as a reference for a future job at some point, so it's important that they keep your house under control while you're gone and stay on your good side.
+They, like anyone else, just want to follow your rules, do a good job, get paid, and keep their good reputation.
+After all, they might want to use you as a reference for a future job at some point, so it's important that they keep your house under control when you're not home and stay on your good side.

 Boys are less mature than girls.
-Maybe this is true at younger ages, I'm not sure.
-But by the time they reach babysitting age, this shouldn't really be an issue.
-A little immaturity can be good... after all, they need to be able to relate to your kids somehow!
+Yes, they take a little longer for maturation than girls.
+But by the time they reach babysitting age, this should be less of an issue.
+A little playfulness can be good... after all, they need to be able to relate well with your kids!

 Men are useless around the house.
-This stereotype also dates back to a time when a man's job was to go off to work while a woman stayed home to cook, clean, and take care of the children.
+This stereotype also dates back to a time when a man's job was to go off to work while the woman stayed home to cook, clean, and take care of the children.

-In modern times, men are just as capable as women when it comes to housework like cooking, cleaning, and laundry.
+In modern times, men are just as capable as women when it comes to housework, including cooking, cleaning, and laundry.

 Just because men traditionally like things like sports and cars doesn't mean that male babysitters aren't awesome at arts and crafts either.
 In my family, it's the males who are the artists!

-In the end, it just comes down to the fact that you really need to screen all of your potential babysitters, not just guys.
+In the end, it just comes down to the fact that you really need to thoroughly screen all of your potential babysitters, not just guys.

-That includes things like doing background checks, following up with references (See what questions to ask references here), and maybe even doing a quick Google search for their name.
+That includes things like doing background checks, following up with references (See what questions to ask references here), and doing a Google search of their name.